Why Deep Reading Matters Today

 The Cognitive Cost of Not Deep Reading

 This works both ways, though.
 The non-reader is word-poor and imagination-impoverished.
 They lack the background knowledge and multi-dimensional perspective that years of deep reading give a person.
-When those are lacking, one is trapped in the Lilliputian perspective of the ego.
+When those are lacking, one risks getting trapped in the Lilliputian perspective of the ego.
 Such people don't know what they don't know and don't have the thinking tools available to comprehend reality beyond their direct experience.

-The word-poor non-reader comes badly equipped to adjudicate between the competing versions of reality they confront every day online.
+The word-poor non-reader comes poorly equipped to adjudicate between the competing versions of reality they confront every day online.
 Examining external facts is difficult because they do not read book-length arguments that challenge assumptions.
 These minds drift on the surface of cultural currents they cannot even begin to understand.
 This makes them vulnerable to propaganda and conspiracy thinking, both of which are methods of simplifying a complex world for those unable to do so themselves.

 The danger is that proficient deep readers let this ability atrophy and end up lost in the cacophony of the modern media carnival.
 When we accustom ourselves to the shallow content that dominates so much of today's online experience, our deep reading skills wither.
-We get used to shallow skim reading online and passively consuming digital content with minimal effort.
+We get used to superficial skim reading and passively consuming digital content with minimal effort.
 Over time, deeper forms of reading become too challenging and something to be avoided.

 Sven Birkerts calls cyberspace an intransitive and centrifugal medium, with no center, no object, no core around which to ground oneself.
 You go online and everything becomes open-ended, transient, forgettable, fragmented, and fleeting.
 The experience is passive and external.
 We bounce from one vicarious experience to another with neither rhyme nor reason beyond the subtle nudges of AI algorithms.
 Cyberspace connects us to the web and then dumps us into a sea of chaotic information that gradually disconnects us from direct, lived experience.

 Reading, Birkerts argues, is just the opposite.
 Reading is transitive and centripetal.
 We center on the text and only the text.
 A book is an object with an objective, a kind of silent communion between two minds.
 The writer conveys complex ideas and layered nuance that the reader must work to untangle and decipher.
-This is a slow, deliberative process, that requires sustained attention.
+This is a slow, deliberative process that requires sustained attention.
 (Birkerts 168)

 What about "digital-based modes of reading?"